JadenJT/Amusment_Frontend/README.md

 Installs all required modules.
 (If the app is throwing missing errors, check this first)

 `npm run dev`

-If swtiching the base url found in the app.js folder to http://localhost:8080 this allows you to run the project on your local machine
+If you are trying run the app on your machine you have to swtich the base url found in the app.js folder to http://localhost:8080 this allows you to run the project on your local machine

 ## Installing the files